armandvanhelsync/very-simple-contact-form/readme.txt

 Yes and no. Don't use multiple forms on the same website.
 This may cause a conflict.
 But you can use the shortcode on your contactpage and the widget on the same website.

 = Is my language supported too? =
-All UTF-8 characters are allowed, so many languages are supported.
+You can enter all UTF-8 characters, so many languages are supported.
 But the plugin itself is only translated in several languages.

 = Is this plugin protected against spammers, bots, etc? = The default WordPress sanitization function is included.